What's the problem?

 $$ \color{#a585ff}A_{\color{#ff7a7a}2} \color{#737373}= \frac{ \color{#e3a0cd}CB \color{#737373}+ \color{#adff7a}CA}{\color{#ff7a7a} 2} = \frac{1 \color{#ffffff}+\color{#737373} \sqrt{2}}{2} $$

-Drag the slider to move the curve/line.
+Drag the slider to move the segment.

 \( \color{#a585ff}A_{\color{#ff7a7a}2} \color{#737373}= \frac{ \color{#e3a0cd}CB \color{#737373}+ \color{#adff7a}CA}{\color{#ff7a7a} 2}\color{#737373} = \color{#ffffff}\frac{\color{#737373}1 + \sqrt{2}}{\color{#737373}2} \)

-The length of the curve that's scaled down \( \frac{ \color{#e3a0cd}CB}{\color{#ff7a7a} 2} \color{#737373}+ \frac{\color{#adff7a}CA}{\color{#ff7a7a} 2} \)
+The length of the scaled-down segment \( \frac{ \color{#e3a0cd}CB}{\color{#ff7a7a} 2} \color{#737373}+ \frac{\color{#adff7a}CA}{\color{#ff7a7a} 2} \)

 represents the sum \( \color{#a585ff}A_{\color{#ff7a7a}2} \)